 Although, a few years back one customer did comment that after only 2 uses they managed to pull the handle off the stainless steel basket.

 I think the Corkfish is a fantastic tool for any wine drinker.
-And it should defintely be in your wine drinking tool box along with your foil cutter and corkscrew.
+And it should definitely be in your wine drinking toolbox along with your foil cutter and corkscrew.

 Check out how easy the Corkfish is to use…

 Cork Retriever 1030

 Next up is the Cork Retriever 1030.
 It works on the same principle as the Corkfish with a few differences in design.
 It uses the same concept as Corkfish wine cork retriever but different in design.
 It has long stainless steel fingers with a plastic handle attached to it.
 The main difference between the cork retriever 1030 and Corkfish is that the former doesn’t have a net to fetch out tiny fragments.

 The Cork Retriever has a plastic handle and long stainless steel fingers which you lower into the wine bottle.

 See the Cork Retriever 1030 at Amazon